Modular Jump Gaussian Processes: Modular Jump Gaussian Processes

 Now recall that stationary kernels enforce a covariance structure that is based only on the pairwise distances between points (\ref{eq:2gp}).
 As the distance between two points increases, their covariance decreases.
 This covariance is then used in the GP mean prediction (\ref{eq:2newpred}), where it serves as a weight.
 This means that points that are close to the predictive location have a lot of influence on its mean, and points that are far away have little influence.
 Therefore, if we can find a way to modify the distances between points so that points from the same component are closer together than those from opposite components, this covariance structure would naturally place more influence on points from the same component than those from the opposite one.
 A simple way to modify these distances without sacrificing the original distance structure is by augmenting with a new input feature \citep{bornn2012modeling}.

 This new variable should be related to component membership.
 We propose using the probability of component membership [Section \ref{sec:lev}], which should be high for observations likely to be in one component and low for the other.
-E.g., classifier $\hat{f}(x)$ predicts the probability each location $x$ belongs to the red region.
-I.e., it is large (close to 1) in deeply red regions and small (close to 0) in deeply yellow regions.
-Suppose we treat those values as new feature, comprising a new column of $X_N$ for GP modeling.
+In our example, classifier $\hat{f}(x)$ predicts the probability each location $x$ belongs to the red region; it is large (close to 1) in deeply red regions and small (close to 0) in deeply yellow regions.
+Suppose we treat those values as a new feature, comprising a new column of $X_N$ for GP modeling.
 In the new, higher dimensional input space, points in the red region will be closer together than those from the yellow region, and vice versa.
 Under the likelihood (\ref{eq:2lik}) and when predicting (\ref{eq:2newpred}), points from the same component will have more influence on each other than on points from opposite components.

 For this to work, we need to know the probability of component membership for both $Y_N$ and $\mathcal{Y}$.
 Section \ref{sec:lev} provides estimates of $C_N$, for $Y_N$, and $\hat{f}(\mathcal{X})$, for $\mathcal{Y}$.
 The issue is that $C_N$ is not a probability; it is a vector consisting of 1s and 2s describing the most likely component a point in $Y_N$ belongs to.
 However, $\hat{f}(\cdot)$ may be used to predict, in-sample, the probability that $Y_N$ belongs to a particular component.
 Vectors $\hat{f}(X_N)$ and $\hat{f}(\mathcal{X})$ comprise the training and testing jump features for $X_N$ and $\mathcal{X}$, respectively.
 These may be appended as new columns $X \equiv [X, \hat{f}(X)]$ and $\mathcal{X} \equiv [\mathcal{X}, \hat{f}(\mathcal{X})]$, overloading the notation somewhat.